dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 1. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.

 1. On the **Review Simulation** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change.
 Once everything is correct, select **Submit**.
 It may take a few minutes before you receive a confirmation stating **Simulation has been scheduled for launch**.
-Select **Done**.  <br/>
+Select **Done**.

-	>**Note:** Once the simulated drive-by URL attack is launched, an email should be sent to Lynne Robbins.
+	>**Note:** Once the simulated drive-by URL attack is launched, an email should be sent to <inject key="AzureAdUserEmail"></inject>.
 It can take up to 15 minutes for the email to be generated.
-Rather than waiting for the email to be generated, you will validate the email and review the diagnostic results of the attack in Exercise 7, task 5 of this lab.

 1. Leave your Edge browser and all tabs open and proceed to the next exercise.